-The Ornamental Kiwi Vine, also known as Variegated-Leaf Kiwi Vine or Kolomikta Vine, has exceptionally beautiful leaves, is very healthy, and is easy to care for.
-It is an excellent choice for all positions and locations where more demanding plants wouldn't thrive, or when only little time is available for gardening.
-Some Actinidia bring edible fruit similar to the edible kiwi.
+The ornamental kiwi vine, also known as 'variegated-leaf kiwi vine' or 'kolomikta vine,' has exceptionally beautiful leaves, is very healthy, and is easy to care for.
+It is an excellent choice for all locations where more demanding plants wouldn't thrive, or when only little time is available for gardening.
+Some Actinidia bring edible fruit similar to the edible mini kiwi.

 (Ornamental Kiwi Vine / Variegated Leaf Kiwi Vine.
 Latin: Actinidia Kolomikta)